datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 Adding tables to the Data Controller is a matter of configuration, specifically the addition of a new record to the `DATACTRL.MPE_TABLES` table, and corresponding entries in the `DATACTRL.MPE_SECURITY` table.

 !!! note
-In order to surface the table to users, appropriate groups should be configured as per [security](dcc-security.md) settings.
+    In order to surface the table to (non admin) users, appropriate groups should be configured as per [security](dcc-security.md) settings.

 ![screenshot](img/configtable.png)